StuntsPT/NCBI_Mass_Downloader/README.md

 This program will download sequences *en masse* from several NCBI databases (at the user's chioce).

 ##Usage:
+To use the GUI version:

+    python3 NCBI_downloader.py

+To use the command line version:

-    python2 NCBI_dl.py "user@email-address.com" "Query term" "database" outfile.fasta
+    python3 NCBI_downloader.py "user@email-address.com" "Query term" "database" outfile.fasta

+Notes:
-Note that the program will not overwrite anything in the output file, but rather append sequences to it!
+* The program will not overwrite anything in the output file, but rather append sequences to it!
-For now the *fasta* format is hard-coded in the program, but this may change at a later date.
+* For now the *fasta* format is hard-coded in the program, but this may change at a later date.

-Just use the program with all the arguments and let the program download your sequences.
-*Query term* can take any argument just like in the website search engine (eg. "Lacerta monticola[organism]").
+* *Query term* can take any argument just like in the website search engine (eg. "Lacerta monticola[organism]").

 ##Dependencies:
 * pyhton2 (and the standard lib);
 * [biopython](https://github.com/biopython/biopython);
+* [PyQt4](http://www.riverbankcomputing.com/software/pyqt/intro) for the GUI version;

 ##License:
 GPLv3